CReizner/SharpAstrology.HumanDesign/README.md

 ```

 ## Future plans
-- [ ] Indicate if a planet is strong in a gate
+- [x] Indicate if a planet is exalted, in detriment or juxtaposed in a position
 - [ ] Include option for sidereal chart calculation
 - [ ] If exact birth time is unknown, but a time spectrum is given, then all possible charts with probability can be calculated